-315 Remote sensing of river discharge is a rapidly advancing research field (see Gleason and Durand, 2020, and references therein).
-With the successful launch of the SWOT satellite launched in December 2022, new global discharge products will soon become available globally at a nominal resolution of 10 km over for river reaches wider than 100 m, thus vastly expanding measurements of global rivers in both gauged and ungauged basins (Durand et al., 2023).
+Remote sensing of river discharge is a rapidly advancing research field (see Gleason and Durand, 2020, and references therein).
+With the SWOT satellite launched in December 2022, global discharge products will soon be available at a nominal resolution of 10 km for river reaches wider than 100 m, thus vastly expanding measurements of global rivers in both gauged and ungauged basins (Durand et al., 2023).
 Significant improvements on global uncalibrated models are expected (Emery et al., 2018).
-Furthermore, the temporal variations in SWOT-derived discharge data
+SWOT-derived discharge data is expected to improve global hydrological cycle representation and enhance ocean model solutions near the coast.